bedwards254/test_repo/digital-collections.md

 The Rose Library provides access to the processed portions of [Salman Rushdie’s digital archive](<https://findingaids.library.emory.edu/documents/rushdie1000/>
 "https://findingaids.library.emory.edu/documents/rushdie1000/") via a
 laptop in the reading room.
-This workstation allows researchers to search and browse Rushdie’s computing files, as well as interact with a simulation of Rushdie’s original computing environment via an emulation.
+This workstation allows researchers to interact with a simulation of Rushdie’s original computing environment via an emulation.
 As additional data from Rushdie's computers are processed, they will also be available in the Reading Room.

 ## Born-Digital Collections

 In addition to providing access to the processed portions of Rushdie’s digital archive, Rose Library also provides access to other processed born-digital collections on laptops in the Rose Library Reading Room.
-Currently available collections are listed below.Born-digital files from the papers of Alice Walker, Lucille Clifton, Turner Cassity, Mildred Thompson, Nathaniel Mackey and Matt Schaffer collections. are currently available, with other collections soon to be added.
+Currently available collections are listed below.

 Patrons may request access to unprocessed born digital collections that appear in the [Emory FindingAids database](<https://findingaids.library.emory.edu> "https://findingaids.library.emory.edu"), though all requests must be made in advance.
 Once a request is made, we will supply the patron with a time estimate